hornkim/public-presentations/README.md

 # Kim Horns Presentations

-A selection of slides, presentations and templates
+A small selection of my slides, presentations and templates.
+Some use animations and these are unfortunately lost in PDFs.